jait/kilometrikisa-slack/README.md

 `func azure functionapp publish <function name>`

 To publish to another slot, add `--slot <slot-name>` argument to the command.
+You should run `npm prune --omit=dev` before publishing to avoid bundling dev dependencies.

 For configuraton, see `settings.ts` file.